speedment/speedment-doc/pages/stream_fundamentals.md

 Because a Java 8 Stream is an interface, Speedment can select from a variety of different implementations of a Stream depending on the pipeline we are setting up and other factors.

+#### Speedment Stream Order
+The order in which elements are produced by the stream is unspecified and may change from one invocation to another.
+Because of that, it is an error to assume any particular order.
+Use the intermediate operation `sorted(Comparator)` if you need a certain element order.

 ## Intermediate Operations
 An *Intermediate Operation* is an operation that allows further operations to be added to a `Stream`.
 For example, `filter` is an *Intermediate Operation* because we can add additional operations to a `Stream` pipeline after `filter` has been applied to the `Stream`.